-White and wood kitchen with silver barstools and the words "green this look - rustic industrial kitchen."
-Click to visit post.Welcome to the second post in my Green This Look series!
-For this round I chose this très cool rustic industrial style kitchen.
-Because design fusion is, like, so in right now.
-If you haven’t seen my first post featuring a boho-minimalist living room, you can visit it right here.
+Welcome to the second post in my “Green the Look” series!
+For this round I chose this industrial style kitchen that incorporates a few rustic touches to up the warmth.
+(If you haven’t seen my first “Green the Look” post featuring a boho-minimalist living room, you can visit it right here.)

 My whole purpose with this series is to illustrate that any room, any decor style, can be achieved with finishes and features that are kinder to the earth than the traditional everything-must-be-brand-new approach.
-Because brand new is kinda old, am I right?
+Because all brand new is kinda old, am I right?

-Note that this post contains affiliate links, meaning if you click on a link and make a purchase a small percentage of the sale goes to yours truly.
-Please know that I only link to products that are good for the earth, good for the soul, or both!
+Note that this post may contain affiliate links, meaning if you click on a link and make a purchase a small percentage of the sale goes to yours truly.
+Please know that I strive to only feature eco-conscious products and brands.

 Repainted Secondhand Cabinets